Quickly deploy a scalable and highly available DeepSeek-R1-Distill-Qwen-7B inference service

 vllm serve /oss-data/DeepSeek-R1-Distill-Qwen-7B --port 30000 --served-model-name DeepSeek-R1-Distill-Qwen-7B --tensor-parallel-size 1 --max-model-len=16384 --enforce-eager --dtype=half --api-key api-key-example-abc123

-This command loads the model weight file from the OSS bucket and launches the inference service on port 30000, by using the api-key-example-abc123 API key.
+This command reads the model weight files from OSS and starts the inference service on port 30000.
+The API key is set to api-key-example-abc123.

 image